NicolasGrosjean/ScrapWebsites/README.md

 In *Data/RGS_AAR.json* and *Data/Paradox_AAR.json*, search the line with **][**,
 remove it and add a comma at the end of the previous line.

-## Get the top of replies and views between the 2 last scrapping
+## Write the top of replies and views between the 2 last scrapping

 Run the following script to get top n threads according to new views and replies between the 2 latest scrapping dates.